huynhing/emotions-exec/compiling/README.md

 - Affectiva SDK License
 	- Should be placed in "C:\\Program Files (x86)\\Affectiva\\Affdex SDK\\affdex.license"
 - OpenCV for Windows 2.4.9: http://sourceforge.net/projects/opencvlibrary/files/opencv-win/2.4.9/
-- Visual Studio 2013 or higher (for editting and compiling the EXE)
+- Visual Studio 2013 or higher (for editing and compiling the EXE)

 COMPILING
 ---------